 “Ok, Ok, $300… Just hand her over now and we’ll be outta your hair.”

-After counting out almost all of what cash he had left, Billy gently took the lead rope and stroked the horse’s mane deflecting the steam coming off her body.
+After counting out almost all of what cash he had left, Billy gently took the lead rope and stroked the horse’s wet mane deflecting the steam coming off her body.
 Looking into each others eyes, there was an immediate bonding.
-As the giant SUV drove off, they walked away side by side to find the rodeo vet, Dr. Klaus Bauman, who was, as every year, Billy’s lift to Santa Fe.
+As the giant SUV drove off, they walked away side by side to find the rodeo vet, Dr. Klaus Bauman, who was, as in every year, Billy’s lift to Santa Fe.

 Klaus could see Billy approaching with an “extra passenger”.
 Luckily, for them this trip, he had two open spots in the trailer and an inviting meadow waiting ahead at the foot of the Sangre de Cristo’s.

 Settling into his thoughts, Doctor Bauman thought for a second that his thick glasses were playing a trick on him.
-Out, off the road, about twenty yards, he sighted a lone bull lying helpless in the dirt below an old dilapidated billboard.
-Billy, sleeping hard in the passenger seat, was unaware that Klaus had even ever pulled over to stop, missing the whole hour it took for Klaus to revive and coax the frail bull into the second stall of the trailer.
-When Klaus got back to the truck, Billy was still out cold snoring in the passage seat.
+Out, off the road, about twenty yards, he sighted a lone bull lying helplessly in the dirt below an old dilapidated billboard.
+Billy, sleeping hard in the passenger seat, was unaware that Klaus had even ever pulled over to stop, missing the whole hour it took for Klaus to revive and bring back the frail bull into the second stall of the trailer.
+When Klaus got back to the truck, Billy was still out cold snoring in the passenger seat.
 The short old veterinarian laughed to himself, pulled back out onto the highway, and prepared for the evening’s desert star show.
 There’d be plenty of time later to explain the bull and silver box to Billy.

 Klaus looked over at the traveling companion sleeping beside him.
 Having watched Billy on the circuit over the years, he knew it was time for the once popular legend to “slow down”.
 Klaus had a friend, who had a friend, who knew a butcher needing help at his his shop in Santa Fe.
 Klaus knew it paid very little, but included room and board which would give Billy a place to “hang his hat” at least until he could figure things out.
 Klaus resolved, as it often was when dealing with Billy, to bring it up later when the time was right.